Dukh-i-zhizniki in America

 However, these new rules planted another seed of discord throughout the whole [Prygun] Molokan brotherhood [, but not the Molokane in Northern California].
 To some they appeared as a panacea for all its ills.
 Elect a Komitet and there will he nothing but harmony in the church henceforth.
 To others they were anathema, a worldly innovation and were to he resisted at all costs.
 Eventually all these arguments led to a permanent division in the Prokhladnoye [congregation] church, in the old Romanovskaia and in the Akhtinskaia congregations.
 The Arizona congregation, small as it was, also split up* and remained divided for [10] several years [(~1937-1947)], while those in the San Joaquin valley, although physically undivided, were not entirely of one accord.

+* Originally Arizona had 4 congregations which reduced to 2 when most colonists abandoned their properties and moved to California in the early 1920s after both presbyters were arrested and fined $300 each for not registering marriages, births or deaths.
+In 1925 the Arizona Prygun Selimskii presbyter Lukian I. Conovaloff (near Tolleson) was considered the most knowledgeable of the Arizona elders, so the Maksimist Darachatskii congregation (near Glendale) invited him to join and lead them, which he did until 1936.
 The Maksimist ritual book Dukh i zhizn', published in 1928, was not fully supported by Pryguny, which caused tension.
 In 1936, the State notified the Darachatskii congregation, founded in 1911, to renew their corporate filing, required every 25 years at that time.
 The State letter was given to Ivan Kulikoff, the most literate, who consulted an attorney in Glendale.
 They had to hold a corporate meeting, elect a board of directors and file articles of incorporation with the Corporation Commission; or pay 25 years back taxes.
 The majority reluctantly agreed to avoid payment by incorporating.
 When incorporation was complete, zealous Maksimisty immediately expelled Kulikoff for his sin of incorporating their congregation, and probably for putting the 666 mark of the beast upon them.
 The Pryguny supported Kulikoff for obeying the law, and they gladly left along with Conovaloff who remained the Prygun Selimskii presbyter until his death in 1940.

 In 1936 Fred F. Wren (Uren) became the new Dukh-i-zhiznik presbyter of Darachatskii sobranie.
 William Alex Tolmachoff sided with the Pryguny, leaving his siblings and wife behind, which was an embarrassment to his extended clan.
-The 2 congregations co-existed for another 10 years, until 1947 when the Darachatskii congregation proposed to invite W.A.
+The 2 congregations co-existed for another 10 years, meeting less than a mile apart, until 1947 when the Darachatskii congregation proposed to invite W.A.
 Tolmachoff to be their next presbyter AND president of their board of directors.
-This unconventional idea of combining the "temporal" AND "spiritual" duties into one person solved 2 problems.
-It settled the Arizona
+This unconventional idea of combining the "temporal" AND "spiritual" duties into one person merely appeared to solve 2 problems.
+It seemed to settle the zealous Arizona Dukh-i-zhiznik fears of komitet, it joined the Tolmachoff clan in one congregation to showcase to other congregations that they were now united (somewhat),

-Dukh-i-zhiznik fears of komitet, and it joined the Tolmachoff clan in one congregation to showcase to other congregations that they were now united (somewhat), but larger problems remained to haunt the hybrid congregation descendants, particularly among those Tolmachoffs with mental illnesses.
+but larger problems remained to haunt the hybrid congregation descendants, particularly among those Tolmachoffs with mental illnesses.

 In the 2000s several delusional people hate each other in Arizona but forgot why, and invent new reasons or use perversions of their family oral history.